pdjonov/vec3.net/Content/posts/2025-11-21-adjusting-shader-assembly-with-regex.md

 Now, the question is _how_ to work around this issue.
 I _don't_ want to commit the time necessary to forking the Slang compiler and making and maintaining my own patches.
 That would be _excessive_ unless I'm absolutely _forced_ into doing so.

 Fortunately, the same SPIR-V disassembler that RenderDoc is using is available as a library.
 And I already have it available in my tools pipeline as a leftover from earlier experimentation and debugging.
 So it should be a simple matter of taking Slang's output, disassembling it, editing the text, and then reassembling the resulting shader module.
-A little annoying, but easy enough to do.
+A little annoying, but easy enough to do, and something I could plug into the build system so it just runs automatically.

 To get there, I wrote two regular expressions.
 One to find `OpDecorate ...
 BuiltIn ...` instructions and another to find `OpCapability`.